rangermeier/flaskberry/README.md

 the application (and the file you are reading now) is stored in /home/pi/flaskberry.

-Change the SECRET_KEY in settings.py to something random.
+Rename settings.example.py to settings.py, change the SECRET_KEY in to
+something random and adapt other options to your needs.

 The application itself is released under the MIT License.
 It ships with a copy of [Twitter Bootstrap][7], which is licensed under